ny4rlk0/FixMyWindows/README.md

 <br>Finally it will scan everything that connected to this computer.
 (It should scan network drives too.
 I'm not so sure tho.)
 <br>It will not delete your personal files!
 <br>You can either use batch file or exe.
+<br>(Batch file does not detected as virus so if you have any doubt just use that or copy of it's contents.)
 <br>Because of pyinstaller, Windows Defender Detects as virus.
 Well i dont have much choice.
 I dont have any way to sign with key.
 <br>(Or more like money in this case.
 Yes it costs 400$ a year to get a sign.
 Thx MS.)
  * Screen Shots: